Join us! Presentation and Community response Saturday, Jaunary 25, 1:00-2:30 PM

 -Rev. Laura Everett, Executive Director

-The project began this month and will culminate in a public presentation and forum on the evening of January 23, 2020 and in an online exhibition that will be accessible to a broad public.
+The project began this month and will culminate in a public presentation and forum in January, 2020 and in an online exhibition that will be accessible to a broad public.

 Please be in touch with Rev. Meagan if you would like to help with or contribute to this project.